statcompute/yager/README.md

 ```

-The function grnn.margin() was also employed to explore the marginal effect of each attribute in a GRNN.
+The function [grnn.margin()] (https://github.com/statcompute/GRnnet/blob/master/code/grnn.margin.R) can also be employed to explore the marginal effect of each attribute in a GRNN.

 <p align="center">
   <img width="800" height="400" src="https://github.com/statcompute/GRnnet/blob/master/code/grnn_margin.PNG">